Retirement Fund Withdrawal Calculator

 Income Replacement Ratios in Retirement Planning

-3. Multiple Income Sources: This calculator focuses on a single retirement fund.
-If you have multiple income streams in retirement—such as Social Security, a pension, part-time work, or rental income—this tool won't integrate all those sources to provide a holistic view of your total retirement income.
-You would need to subtract your other guaranteed income from your total expenses to determine the amount truly needed from this specific fund.
+3. Multiple Income Sources: This tool focuses on a single fund.
+If you have Social Security, a pension, or other income, subtract those from your total expenses to find how much you truly need from this fund.

 Frequently Asked Questions